 During times like this with grave concern about the coronavirus outbreak, our highest priority is to protect the health and welfare of all our students.
 We take these concerns seriously, but we do not take it with fear.
 Fear can lead to panicking and premature decisions.
 Although, the threat is real, comparatively, the common flu, that we experience annually here in Victoria, estimates in Australia, influenza on average causes 3,500 deaths, about 18,000 hospitalisations and 300,000 GP consultations each year.
 The coronavirus, which began in China, began without any knowledge of the contagious effects, so people were unprepared.
 We will not be fearful but we shall be informed, aware, and prepared!
 Hence, sensible and intentional precautions will be taken.

-We will stay current with the developments of this virus and will make timely decisions along the way, but any major decision about closing is not necessary at this point.
+We will stay current with the developments of this virus and will make timely decisions along the way.
 We only ask that each person be wise and use extra care in hygiene practices so we can all remain healthy.

 Bellarine Performing Arts Coronavirus Action Plan consists of the following;